Diderot-Language/examples/sieve/README.md

 for which iteration, and when they die off.

-After running the program with `./sieve` or, say, `./sieve -NN 1000`, the output can be shown with:
+After running the program with `./sieve` or, say, `./sieve -NN 1000`, the output (one prime per line) can be shown with:

 	unu save -f text -i pp.nrrd

+or to put all the primes on one line:

+	unu axinsert -i pp.nrrd -a 1 | unu save -f text

+which can be checked against [lists of prime numbers](http://primos.mat.br/indexen.html).